Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 PayPal makes it very clear that there's an agreement between registering users and PayPal, the company.

-The word "Agree" is also included in the button that the user must click on to create the account.
+The word "Agree" is also included in the button that the user must click on to create the account:

 Simple "click to accept" methods are equally effective and binding if done correctly.
+Let's look at how that can be done.

 Here are a few examples of "click to accept" clickwrap methods that don't require a separate checkbox click, but still do a successful job of letting users know that by clicking, they're agreeing to terms.